Timing and Structure

-- Continue the study of statistical signal processing from the basics studied in 3F3.
+- Continue the study of statistical signal processing techniques from the basics studied in 3F3.

 As specific objectives, by the end of the course students should be able to:

-- Introduction to hidden Markov models: definition; inference aims; exact computation of the filter.
+- Introduction to hidden Markov models: definition; inference/estimation aims; exact computation of the conditional probability distributions.

 - Sequential importance sampling and resampling (also known as the particle filter): application to hidden Markov models; filtering; smoothing.

 - Calibrating hidden Markov models: maximum likelihood estimation and its implementation.